In this guide we’ll look at the best pocket hole jigs.

 Workpiece clamping system

-Complete sets such as the Kreg Master System allow the jig to be screwed to the workbench for ease of use and accuracy.
+Complete sets such as the Kreg Master System allow the pocket screw jig to be screwed to the workbench for ease of use and accuracy.
 The Master System uses a toggle clamp with a rear-mounted clamp handle to make clamping your piece easy.
 Adjustments are made through a threaded rod & lock nut system.

 The Kreg Master System includes a workpiece support and a smooth plastic workpiece clamp pads well as a face clamp and portable base.
 The drill guides are also removable and can be clamped directly to the workpiece when required.